-Our global youth leadership program flourishes in nearly 100 countries.
-Through Roots & Shoots, participants identify and address problems in their communities, while becoming the compassionate leaders that our planet needs.
+Our global youth program flourishes in nearly 100 countries.
+Through Roots & Shoots, participants identify and address problems in their communities, while becoming the compassionate citizens that our planet needs.

 The Dreamers of Tomorrow Take Action

 In 1991, a group of 12 local teenagers met with Dr. Jane Goodall on her back porch in Dar es Salaam, Tanzania, eager to discuss a range of problems they had witnessed in their community.
-Dr. Goodall was impressed by their compassion, their energy and their desire to develop a solution to problems, and it was with these young people that Jane Goodall’s Roots & Shoots was born.
+Dr. Goodall was impressed by their compassion, their energy and their desire to develop a solution to problems, and it was with these young people that JGI’s Roots & Shoots was born.

-Roots & Shoots, the Jane Goodall Institute’s youth-led global community action program, helps young people become the informed generation of conservation leaders that the world urgently needs.
+Roots & Shoots, the Jane Goodall Institute’s youth-led global community action program, helps young people become the informed generation of compassionate citizens that the world urgently needs.
 We partner with schools, educators and youth organizations to inspire and educate young people to make a difference on an individual level.

 Youth Who Make a Difference Lead a Movement for Good